DSpace/RestContract/ldnservices.md

 * 403 Forbidden is not possible because it is restricted to authenticated users
 * 404 Not found - if no LDN notify service exists with such id

+  Attributes
+* id: numerical identificator assigned by the rest to the service itself
+* name: a short name associated to the service
+* description: a description for the service, i.e. the reason for the service
+* url: the URL for users to check out more information about the service
+* ldnUrl: the URL of the LDN Inbox
+* enabled: This proeprty is a simple boolean, it defines if the service is selected as one of the active ones
+* score: This property defines to the safety score assigned by the user
+* inboundPatterns: an array that contains inbound pattern defined by 3 properties:
+    * pattern: the defining pattern name for the pattern itself
+    * constraint: a filter put in place during the pattern creation
+    * automatic: The automatic property is a boolean property that defines the behaviour during an item archiving operation;
+      * automatic:TRUE = all the patterns flagged with the true value for the automatic property, for which a positive response is returned, a  notification on the corresponding service
+      * automatic:FALSE = all the patterns flagged with the false value for the automatic property, needs to be explicitly declared from the user during a submission in the related submission section COAR Notify

+* outboundPatterns: an array that contains inbound pattern defined by 3 properties:
+    * pattern: the defining pattern name for the pattern itself
+    * constraint: a filter put in place during the pattern creation

 ## Creating a new LDN notify service
 **POST /api/ldn/ldnservices**